 Step 4.
 Buy a Suet Cake

 A suet cake, much like the suet cage, is cheap and easy to set up.
+They’re usually $1-$5 each.
 I find that a suet cake will usually last me several weeks before I need to add in a new one.
-With the suet, you should start getting some regular visits from woodpeckers when they discover it.
+Suet, which is beef fat, is especially great for winter bird feeding because it provides them with quality fat and protein.
+Here’s a link to my ongoing reviews of suet products.

 Step 5.
-Hang Your Feeders!
+Hang Your Feeders

-For a small additional fee you can buy a bird feeder hanger for your deck or a pole to put anywhere in your lawn.
+When it comes to hanging feeders, I’ve used a sturdy outdoor plant hook.
+They’re simple, cheap, effective.
+For a small additional fee you can buy a bird feeder pole for a deck or railing, or a pole station to put anywhere in your lawn.

-Quick tip: Try to hang feeders somewhat close trees or brush to attract the most birds.
+Try to hang feeders somewhat close trees or brush to attract the most birds.
 At the same time, avoid getting within 8-10 feet of tall trees as squirrels will easily jump from them to your feeding station.

 Once you’ve picked a place to hang your feeders, simply put your hopper feeder and suet cake up.
 And you’re done!

 Note: When you hang your feeders out, it will take some time for birds to find them.
 This could take a few hours…or several weeks!
 It depends on your location and the types of birds.
 To increase your chances for success, hang your feeders near trees or shrubs to give birds some comfort and cover near your feeding station.
 Once birds find your station, chances are that they will come back every day.
 I’ve found birds to be habitual.
 They tend to come around the same time every day.
+If you’re still struggling with bringing birds to your feeders, here’s a guide I wrote troubleshooting some things you can try fixing.

 I hope you’ll find success and draw a ton of birds to your yard following these steps above.
 Looking to take your station to the next level and draw in even more birds?
 I recommend you check out my comprehensive guide to common feeder birds to check into their food and feeder preferences.